 Although the country is called Antigua & Barbuda, for historic reasons, it is only possible to buy freehold land and property in Antigua.

 Buying and selling in Antigua is a combination of the U.K.system and the U.S. system.
-There are no restrictions on foreign nationals buying property in Antigua although non-nationals are obliged to obtain a Non-citizens Landholders Licence unless purchasing through the Citizens Investment Programme.
+There are no restrictions on foreign nationals buying property in Antigua although non-nationals are obliged to obtain a Non-citizens Landholders Licence unless purchasing through the Citizenship by Investment Programme.

 All prices are in U.S. dollars and properties are available in Antigua from under US$200,000 to almost US$10 million in a wide range of locations.
-As with most property purchasing, location is everything and prices will vary according to whether or not the there is a sea view and a number of other factors.
+As with most property purchasing, location is everything and prices will vary according to whether or not the the property is waterfront, has a sea view or a number of other factors.

 Selling Property in Antigua